Kevin-Curruchich/core-code/challenges/week2/READMEt.md

 <hr>
 <br>

-2. You'll be given a string, and have to return the sum of all characters as an int.
-The function should be able to handle all ASCII characters.
+**2. You'll be given a string, and have to return the sum of all characters as an int.
+The function should be able to handle all ASCII characters.**

 **Solution:**